iconify/website/partials/icon-components/functions/cache/props.md

-Function has the following parameter:
+The function has the following parameter:

 - `[prop]storage`.
 Storage to disable.